 Hello!
 My name is Arjan Jassal.

-I’m a frontend developer based in Vancouver, Canada.
+I’m a frontend developer based in London.
 I build (and sometimes design) simple, fast, useful, websites and apps.

 An app to keep track of feedback, schedule 1-on-1 meetings, and keep your team happy.

 A flexible camera component for React DOM.
 Take photos using the latest WebRTC API's.

 - Media Stream

 - Styled Components